Harriet Tubman: Mother Moses

 But Harriet’s own successful flight to freedom was never going to be enough and she would not cease until the rest of her family were free also.

-Working out of the Wilmington home of the Quaker abolitionist Thomas Garret she led 19 successful missions south and carrying a rifle at all times she refused to tolerate feint-heartedness threatening to shoot anyone who expressed a desire to return to the plantation and slavery.
+Working out of the Wilmington home of the Quaker abolitionist Thomas Garret she led 19 successful missions south and always carrying a rifle refused to tolerate feint-heartedness threatening to shoot anyone who expressed a desire to return to the plantation and slavery.

 At only 5 feet tall and with a seemingly clumsy manner Harriet had an unthreatening demeanour that served her well as did her knowledge of how to behave like a slave if approached.
 She also proved herself resourceful and able to adapt to every situation.
 She was also confident of success believing as she did that it was God’s work she was doing.